By the numbers: Federal projected spending on direct supports due to COVID-19 hits $152.7B

 Add in deferrals, credit supports and liquidity measures, and the response is in the hundreds of billions

-The federal government's latest projection of how much it will spend on direct support for Canadians to get through the COVID-19 crisis has now reached more than $145.6 billion.
+The federal government's latest projection of how much it will spend on direct support for Canadians to get through the COVID-19 crisis have risen to more than $152.7 billion as of May 28.

 Those direct support programs account for approximately one fifth of the overall tally of the measures the government has announced related to the pandemic.